 If you’re looking for a fast and efficient way to travel around Costa Rica, flying is your best option especially for those short on time.
 Adventure never ends in Costa Rica and it’s definitely an adventure to take a local flight.
-If you’re considering flying, read our post about flying from San Jose to Tamarindo and you can get our SkywayCR (local airline) 10% promo!
+If you’re considering flying, read our post about flying from San Jose to Tamarindo.

 We have flown from Tamarindo to San Jose roundtrip twice, a normal route we’ve driven many times before.
 The drive from San Jose to Tamarindo normally takes around 4 -5 hours but flying takes only 35 minutes.
 Talk about a huge time saver!

 If you are flying out of San Jose to Tamarindo (or any local destination), you will not go to the SJO International Airport.
 San Jose now has its own very nice domestic terminal which is right next to the international terminal.
 The check in process is the same as international except on a much smaller scale.

 As we flew in March for this trip, the weather was great but a bit windy.
 However, we got some spectacular views and the wind was not so bad once we left San Jose.

 These planes are not your typical plane.
 They’re MUCH smaller which is why flying in Costa Rica is such an adventure and unique experience.
 Depending on your flight, the plane holds up to only 19 passengers so it is VERY small.
 For my second flight from Tamarindo to San Jose, we had a tiny 10 passenger plane!

 In the 19 seater plane, the seats were surprisingly very comfortable.
 The big windows allows passengers to get stunning views of Costa Rica from the air.
 These planes don’t fly higher than 10,000 feet (3000 meters) so you don’t feel like you’re taking a flight – it feels like you’re taking a scenic aerial tour!